tannercooperIMEG/SkySpark/clients/CWD Group/README.md

 3. Once Tanner/Laura receive the usages, they email each other indicating approval and investigate any issues.

 ## 2. Monthly Usages & Allocations for Darrin
 This task will run the same function as Item 1, but now include Darrin from CWD Group as a recipient.
+To run it, a SkySpark user needs to manually hit "Send."

 ## 3. Monthly ECAP Bill Data Push
 This represents the monthly bill data for each Entity (Commercial Water for example).
 This generates the bill in EnergyCAP that the entities will receive.
 It will only run once IMEG and Darrin have approved of the totals first.